CrescoEdge/quickstart/README.md

 ## [Quick Start](QuickStart.MD)

-#### Cresco Framework Core
+#### Cresco Framework Agent
- * [Cresco-Agent](https://github.com/ResearchWorx/Cresco-Agent): The main runtime which manages the loading of Cresco Plugins and logging.
+ *[Agent](https://github.com/CrescoEdge/agent): The main runtime which manages the loading of the Core, Controller, and underlying OSGi support components.
- * [Cresco-Agent-Controller-Plugin](https://github.com/ResearchWorx/Cresco-Agent-Controller-Plugin): The main communications plugin for the Cresco Framework which establishes channels for message passing between agents in a tiered system.
-At this time this plugin is **required** for operation.

-#### Cresco Framework Optional Plugins
- * [Cresco-SysInfo-Plugin](https://github.com/ResearchWorx/Cresco-SysInfo-Plugin): This plugin provides computational resource utilization for the machine hosting the Cresco Agent as messages sent back to a Global Controller.
+ *[Core](https://github.com/CrescoEdge/core):  Core component loaded by the Cresco Agent to control logging and updates.
+ *[Library](https://github.com/CrescoEdge/library):  Library functions used by all Cresco plugins, including the controller.
+ *[Controller](https://github.com/CrescoEdge/controller):  The Controller, as the name suggest, manages all Cresco functions.
+ *[Repository](https://github.com/CrescoEdge/repo): Repository plugin used to store, report, and deploy Cresco Plugins.
+ *[SysInfo](https://github.com/CrescoEdge/sysinfo):  Plugin used to gather information about the operating environment.
+ *[Dashboard](https://github.com/CrescoEdge/dashboard):  The Dashboard is a web-based user interface for a Cresco environment.

 #### Cresco Framework Example Plugins
  * [Cresco-Skeleton-Plugin](https://github.com/ResearchWorx/Cresco-Skeleton-Plugin): This project exists as a basic starting point for building a custom Cresco plugin.